-MTTD and MTTR depend on several factors, including the size and complexity of your network, the size and expertise of your IT staff, your industry, and more.
+MTTD and MTTR depend on a number of factors, including the size and complexity of your network, the size and expertise of your IT staff, your industry, and more.
 Another thing to keep in mind is that different companies measure things in different ways.